Xaizen-yota/Box-Styling-Project/README.md

 ## Demo

-You can view a live demo of the project [ https://xaizen-yota.github.io/Box-Styling-Project/](demo-link).
+You can view a live demo of the project [Click here]( https://xaizen-yota.github.io/Box-Styling-Project/).

 ## Features